 - Lack of trust and confidence so that the team is afraid to make mistakes.

-Effort estimation variance is one of the most effective Agile Scrum reporting metrics.
+Effort estimation variance is one of the most effective Agile Scrum metrics.

 It is a valuable metric that allows you to track actual efforts made over the estimated hours to improve future performance.

-Let’s take a look at an example of how to calculate effort estimation variance.
+Let’s take a look at an example of how to measure software quality with effort estimation variance.

 Here is a table of sprints, estimated hours, and actual efforts in hours that were spent: